ForestAdmin/documentation-user-guide/getting-started/master-your-ui/using-the-layout-editor-mode/customizing-the-table-view.md

 By default, 15 records are displayed per page.
 However, you are free to change this number if needed.

 {% hint style="warning" %}
-The number of records per page affects your **loading time**.
-Choose it wisely!
+The number of records per page affects the **loading time** of your data, so we recommend not having too many results on a single page.
+Choose your configuration wisely!
 {% endhint %}

 To do so, you must use the _Edit Layout_ mode, which is accessible through a button at the upper left side of the Forest Admin interface, then adjust your number of records per page at the bottom right.

 ![](<../../../.gitbook/assets/2019-06-28_15.56.27.png>)

-We recommend not having too many results on a single page for performance reasons.

 ### Change a collection's _reference field_